tradingview/lightweight-charts/docs/timescale.md

 ### fitContent()

-Automatically calculates the visible range to fit all data from all series.
+Automatically calculates the visible range to fit all series data.

 ```javascript
 chart.timeScale().fitContent();